 Morrison in person, in the library of her hotel in Amsterdam, is a powerful presence, but not a severe one.
 Her gray dreadlocks are pulled back in a grandmotherly knot; her mouth is frank, her eyes mischievous.
 She conveys her meaning as much with intonation as with words, in a voice that’s warm and confiding and seems to crackle, like a fire for sitting close to.
 She’s in the Netherlands, for the first time in 25 years, as part of a European book tour.
 She’ll go to Milan next, then Lausanne.

 When I ask if she’d mind a question about Barack Obama, Morrison laughs.
 “Ha!
 Always.
 I wish he’d get out of my books.
 Somebody said that he—his wife wears belts, and she looks nice in those, but there’s one belt apparently that she wears that he doesn’t like.
 He says it’s Star Trekky or something.
-And she said”—she puts on a wife’s indignant voice—“‘Would you go fix the world and get out of my closet?’
+And she said ‘Would you go fix the world and get out of my closet?’

 “So everywhere I go they say ‘Obama,’ and I say, ‘Would you please…?’”

-Then again, she can see that there’s a connection.
-For one thing, despite her friendship with Hillary Clinton, she publicly supported Obama for president.
-She has still never met him, but he phoned to ask her if she would back his campaign.
+Still, they do have a political and personal connection.
+Despite her friendship with Hillary Clinton, Morrison publicly supported Obama for president.
+They hadn’t met—they still haven’t—but he phoned to ask her if she would back his campaign.
 “And that conversation began this way,” she says, lowering her voice: “‘Before I say anything to you, let me tell you about Song of Solomon…’” She beams with pleasure at the younger man’s admiration for her work.

 “So we talked about books.
 And then he asked me his question, and I said no.” She didn’t want to make a public statement about the election.
 But friends who supported Obama eventually persuaded her to write him an open letter of endorsement.